ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R81]** A BPI User MUST be able to create, read BPI messages from other BPI users using the BPI Communication capability as defined in [Section 5.3](#53-BPI-Communication).

 Note that when a BPI User executes these capabilities they are understood to be enabled by services under the direct custody of the BPI User.
-However, the BPI User may delegate these capabilities to the BPI the BPI user operates in, called a custodial approach.
+However, the BPI User may delegate these capabilities to the BPI in which the BPI user operates.

 **[R82]** A BPI User MUST be able to delegate one or more BPI User capabilities to a 3rd party that is also a BPI User.

 ## 5.2 BPI User Account

-A BPI User Account is a key component of a BPI because it is the anchor point for all important BPI functions -- authentication and authorization, messages, workgroups, workflows, worksteps, transactions etc. Without the notion of a cryptographically verifiable state of a BPI User within a BPI which is afforded by a BPI User Account, no other BPI functions will be able to operate successfully since all functions are predicated on cryptographically verifiable counterparties that maintain a referable and verifiable state within a BPI.
+A BPI User Account is a key component of a BPI because it is the anchor point for all important BPI functions -- authentication and authorization, messages, workgroups, workflows, worksteps, transactions etc. Without the notion of a cryptographically verifiable state of a BPI User within a BPI -- afforded by a BPI User Account -- no other BPI functions will be able to operate successfully, since all functions are predicated on cryptographically verifiable counterparties that maintain a referable and verifiable state within a BPI.

 The following requirements on a BPI User Account assume that all identifiers and credentials referring to a BPI User are compliant with the requirement in [Section 3](#3-Identifiers-Identity-and-Credential-Management).

 **[R83]** A BPI User Account MUST NOT contain any personal identifiable information (PII).

-This requirement facilitates compliance with privacy laws in different jurisdiction.
+This requirement facilitates compliance with privacy laws in different jurisdictions.

 **[R84]** A BPI User Account MUST NOT be created by an external BPI User.

-This requirement ensure that only a BPI operator can create a BPI User Account to avoid account creation spamming and implementation of KYC processes required in certain jurisdictions.
+This requirement ensures that only a BPI operator can create a BPI User Account to avoid account creation spamming and implementation of KYC processes required in certain jurisdictions.

 **[R85]** A BPI User Account MUST have at least the following data properties:
 1. A unique, resolvable and cryptographically verifiable identifier
 2. One or more security policies including authentication and authorization policies
-3. A cryptographically verifiable credential establishing the (legal) identity of a BPI User and utilized by a BPI in the creation of the BPI Usr Account
+3. A cryptographically verifiable credential establishing the (legal) identity of a BPI User, and utilized by a BPI in the creation of the BPI Usr Account
-4. A BPI User Account recovery key that can be only derived by the BPI User owning the BPI User Account and is independent from the private key(s) associated with the BPI User Account identifier.
+4. A BPI User Account recovery key that can be only derived by the BPI User owning the BPI User Account, and is independent from the private key(s) associated with the BPI User Account identifier.
 5. A list of all BPI Accounts related to the BPI User Account

 This minimal set of requirements ensures:
-* that access to a BPI User account can be cryptographically verified (bullet 1),
+* that access to a BPI User account can be cryptographically verified (bullet 85.1),
-* that a BPI account can fine grain access and authorization requirements for the BPI User (bullet 2),
+* that a BPI account can fine grain access and authorization requirements for the BPI User (bullet 85.2),
-* that other BPI User can independently verify the identity used to establish the BPI User Account (bullet 3),
+* that other BPI User can independently verify the identity used to establish the BPI User Account (bullet 85.3),
-* that a BPI User can independently recover a BPI User Account even if their private key was compromised, and ensure forward security (bullet 4), and
+* that a BPI User can independently recover a BPI User Account even if their private key was compromised, and ensure forward security (bullet 85.4), and
-* that there is a provable relationships with BPI Accounts connected to BPI state objects connected to the BPI User Account owner (bullet 5).
+* that there is a provable relationship with BPI Accounts connected to BPI state objects connected to the BPI User Account owner (bullet 85.5).

 **[R86]** A BPI User Account MUST have a cryptographically verifiable audit trail from BPI User Account inception to its closure.